 Founded in 2012, The Mission Possible Initiative provides students the opportunity to explore various careers, network, and connect with mentors through a week long experience in New York City.
 There, students will visit an array of fortune 500 organizations, meeting directly with executives on the industry and career paths.
 Click the button below for the trip itinerary.
-It is a previous year schedule and subject to changes
+This is an example itinerary from a previous trip to give you an

 Visit Global Board Rooms